What is Fiji Time?

 Let’s say that you made yourself a schedule for your time in Fiji and expect to get things done fast – or well, at your average pace.
 However, things in Fiji go a bit at a slower pace.

-You’ll find people shuffling down the street totally relaxed and seemingly in no hurry. if the people meet someone then there is always time for a short chat to ask where are you going what are you doing.
+You’ll find people shuffling down the street totally relaxed and seemingly in no hurry.
+If people meet someone then there is always time for a short chat to ask where are you going what are you doing.
 If two people meet then the next sentence after the greeting is the question “I vei?”

 You can also expect the lines at the supermarket or hotel check-out to be slow.